 Due to our significant research and development expenditure, licensing and patent investment, and general administrative costs associated with our operations, we have generated substantial operating losses in each period since our inception.
-Our net losses were \$74.8 million, \$53.2 million and \$23.8 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-As of December 31, 2018, we had an accumulated deficit of \$199.1 million.
-We expect to incur significant expenses and increasing operating losses for the foreseeable future.
+Our net losses were \$117.2 million, \$74.8 million and \$53.2 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+As of December 31, 2019, we had an accumulated deficit of \$316.3 million.
+We expect to incur significant expenses and operating losses for the foreseeable future.

-As we seek to develop and commercialize SGT-001 and our other product candidates, we anticipate that our expenses will increase significantly and that we will need substantial additional funding to support our continuing operations.
+As we seek to develop and commercialize SGT-001 or any other product candidates, we anticipate that our expenses will increase significantly and that we will need substantial additional funding to support our continuing operations.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity financings, debt financings or other sources, which may include licensing agreements or strategic collaborations.
 We may be unable to raise additional funds or enter into such agreements or arrangements when needed on favorable terms, if at all.
 If we fail to raise capital or enter into such agreements as and when needed, we may have to significantly delay, scale back or discontinue the development or commercialization of SGT-001 or our other product candidates.